alphagov/govuk-import-export-prototype/guidance/get-a-licence-to-export-food-and-agricultural-products.markdown

 Within the [EU](https://www.gov.uk/eu-eea) you don't need a licence or follow special rules to move processed foods or drinks.

-Outside the EU, check with the country you're exporting to.
-They'll tell you if you need a 'certificate of free sale'.
+Outside the EU, check with authority responsible for food in country you're exporting to.
+They'll tell you if you need a 'certificate of free sale', which types and how many they require, including:

+* human consumption - alcohol only
+* free sale alcohol
+* free sale standard - often required for milk and milk products
+* manufacture and free sale - always required in Nigeria and often required for milk and milk products
+* dioxin (declaration of origin) - always required for milk and milk products (as well as a certificate of manufacture or standard free sale) and for non-alcoholic exports to  Argentina, Lebanon, Oman, Saudi Arabia and Sudan.

 If your food or drink contains animal products, also check if you need an [export health certificate](#meat-dairy-animal-products-outside-EU) (this is only required in special cases).

 ###Apply for a certificate of free sale